amanchokshi/EMBERS/README.md

   <img src="./documentation/S10XX_2019-10-10-02:30.png" width="400" />
 </p>

-To plot waterfalls of a larger collection of data files, use `batch_waterfall.py`.
-Using a start date, and stop date, it plots waterfall plots for all data in between.
+To plot a large batch of waterfall plots, use `batch_waterfall.py`.
+Using a start date, and stop date, it plots waterfall plots of all data found between them.

 ```
 python batch_waterfall.py --help
 ```

 ### Satellite Ephemeris